lightning/bolts/02-peer-protocol.md

 explicit acknowledgments at that point.

-This is fairly straightforward in the case of channel establishment and close where messages have an explicit order, but during normal operation acknowledgments of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange; so it cannot be assumed the updates have been received.
+This is fairly straightforward in the case of channel establishment and close, where messages have an explicit order, but during normal operation, acknowledgments of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange; so it cannot be assumed that the updates have been received.
 This also means that the receiving node only needs to store updates upon receipt of `commitment_signed`.

 Note that messages described in [BOLT #7](07-routing-gossip.md) are